-Australian Rugby Star Gets Sacked, Multi-Million Dollar Contract Canceled, After Posting a Christian Message on Instagram
+‘Vindicated’: Australian Rugby Star Who Was Sacked After Posting a Christian Message on Instagram Reached a Settlement in Lawsuit

 Australian star rugby player Israel “Izzy” Folau has done it again.
 He’s offended people by posting a Bible verse about sin and advising readers to repent.
 In 2018, Folau posted a similar message.
 This time, it cost him his multi-million dollar contract with Rugby Australia.